No Gym equipment? No problem, learn how to do pull ups with a Tough Hook.

 3. Mixed Grip Pull-up

 These are different because one hand will be facing inward, and one will be facing outward.
-The exercise works many different muscle groups because of this.
+The exercise works many different muscle groups while pull up exercise because of this.
 To be effective, however, you should switch your hands’ positions after each set so that the muscles are all evenly worked.

 A Tough Hook hanger can accommodate this position as well, because as its name suggests, it is tough enough to accommodate many different types of pull-ups regardless of your gender or size.